raspberrychris/cryptotravellers/content/blog/how-to-buy-pirate-chain.md

 There is no direct way to buy ARRR with Fiat, but you can use the below services to buy Bitcoin and then convert it using Changelly.

 ## How can I Buy Pirate Chain?

+Looking to buy Pirate Chain?
+This guide will explain step by step how to buy Pirate Chain:

 ### Step 1